 THE JUDGING PROCESS

-The judging panel will be independent from any South African architectural learning site and will be representative of the architectural community.
-The names of the members of the panel will be announced upon confirmation.
-Regional judging takes place and finalists are chosen, these finalists will be judged by a national panel It is in the sole and final discretion of the organisers/judges to cancel any entry on the grounds of illegality infringement of any third party rights, or a transgression of the constitutional right of freedom of expression.
+The judging panel will be independent of any South African architectural learning site and will be representative of the architectural community.
+The names of the panel members will be announced upon confirmation.
+Finalists chosen during the regional judging process will proceed to judging by a national panel.
+It is in the sole and final discretion of the organisers/judges to cancel any entry on the grounds of illegality infringement of any third-party rights, or a transgression of the constitutional right of freedom of expression.
 Please note that the judges’ decision will be final and no correspondence will be entered into.

 PROCESS & TIMELINE

 Kindly direct all Architecture catgegory enquiries to Marguerite Pienaar, Department of Architecture, UP, Pretoria: email@example.com